NgheeApprentice/TDatD-Episode-List-Toggle/README.md

 ### Thanks for checking out this simple mod!
 While this is a very niche mod concept for a very select few people, I still hope you find use in it!
 Be sure to check out my Youtube channel, if you haven't already, and thanks for taking a look at this mod!

+## v.1.01 Hotfix with The Jackbox Megapicker support
+So, with the pack updates surrounding support for The Jackbox Megapicker, many swf mods created before this update before this update became defunct.
+This hotfix ports the mod over to the update and is now supported by The Jackbox Party Pack 7 and The Jackbox Megapicker